okolovmark/myrm/README.txt

+About:
+Program allows you to delete and restore folders and files

+Install:
-Install: Write "pip -e ." in the terminal
+Write "pip -e ." in the terminal

+Usage:
-Usage: myrm [OPTIONS] COMMAND [ARGS]...
+myrm [OPTIONS] COMMAND [ARGS]...

   Here you can specify one-time settings, if you want and call the program functions.